sandrock/mynatime/help/AppCLI.Tips-tricks.en.md

 m act alias Company-interne interne
 ```

-And use the alias for acticity adding/tracking:
+And use the alias for activity adding/tracking:

 ```bash
 m act start interne